davemcg/SeeGEM/README.md

 It also has custom selectable columns and filtering options to quickly do some basic searches (highest CADD, lowest cohort AF, etc.).
 These are fiddly to do in Excel.

 ## Wow this sounds amazing, I want to use this right now!
-You can run `devtools::install_github('davemcg/see_gem')` and read the documentation.
+You can run `devtools::install_github('davemcg/see_gem', build_vignettes=T)` and read the documentation.
 Be warned - this is pre-alpha software and functions will change (sometimes dramatically).

 Contact me or do a pull request if you have questions, features, or ideas.
 Or bugs.